Myelination deficiency in rats with genetically determined dopamine metabolism disorder

 Abstract

-Background.
-Attention deficit hyperactivity disorder (ADHD) is one of the most common neuropsychiatric disorders affecting children.
-The exact causes of ADHD are still not fully understood.
-Myelination deficiency in nerve fibers could be one of the possible factors in the pathogenesis of ADHD.
-Dopamine transporter knockout (DAT-KO) rats provide a good translational model for ADHD because they mimic behavioral symptoms of the disease: hyperactivity, cognitive impairment, and compulsive behavior.
+BACKGROUND: Attention deficit hyperactivity disorder is one of the most common neuropsychiatric disorders affecting children.
+The exact causes of attention deficit hyperactivity disorder are still not fully understood.
+Myelination deficiency in nerve fibers could be one of the possible factors in the pathogenesis of attention deficit hyperactivity disorder.
+Dopamine transporter knockout (DAT-KO) rats provide a good translational model for attention deficit hyperactivity disorder because they mimic behavioral symptoms of the disease: hyperactivity, cognitive impairment and compulsive behavior.
 This paper aims to determine abnormalities in the myelination process in the spinal cord of DAT-KO rats.
-Our findings can lead to a better understanding of the etiology and pathogenesis of ADHD.
+Our findings can lead to a better understanding of the etiology and pathogenesis of attention deficit hyperactivity disorder.

-Aim.
-To determine the mRNA expression levels of myelination-related genes in spinal cord of dopamine transporter knockout (DAT-KO) rats during their natural development.
+AIM: To determine the mRNA expression levels of myelination-related genes in the spinal cord of dopamine transporter knockout (DAT-KO) rats during their natural development.

-Materials and methods.
-The work was performed on 72 rat pups (DAT-KO, DAT-HET, DAT-WT) from 12 litters.
+MATERIALS AND METHODS: The study was performed on 72 rat pups (DAT-KO, DAT-HET, DAT-WT) from 12 litters.
 Rat pups were born from the pairs of intercrossed DAT-HET x DAT-HET adult rats.
 Pups were decapitated on 7th, 14th and 21st day of their postnatal development.
 After that, mRNA levels of the main myelination-related genes were measured in the cervical and lumbar segments of the spinal cord using real-time PCR.

-Conclusions.
-Myelination deficiency in nerve fibers in spinal cord of DAT-KO rats is one of the effects of gene knockout.
-It is also of the possible causes of behavioral changes - hyperactivity, cognitive impairment and compulsive behavior.
+CONCLUSIONS: Myelination deficiency in nerve fibers in the spinal cord of DAT-KO rats is one of the effects of gene knockout.
+It is also of the possible causes of behavioral changes — hyperactivity, cognitive impairment and compulsive behavior.

 About the authors